weszuidema/Assignment_03/README.md

 - Compare the bootstrapped confidence intervals to the OLS confidence interval.
 </div>

-There are even more advanced methods such as the studentized bootstrap, and the adjusted boostrap percentile (BCa) methods included in `boot.ci`.
+There are even more advanced methods such as the studentized bootstrap, and the adjusted bootstrap percentile (BCa) methods included in `boot.ci`.

 For bootstrapped standard errors to be valid, the samples from the data need to be taken in the same way as the sample